DONATE

 Learning at the Museum

-Education at the Museum is not limited to schools; our short courses allow adult learners to discover more about themselves, their culture and world.
+The JMA welcomes all people: our professional development workshops assist educators and the wider community in cultural competencies, and our short courses allow adult learners to discover more about themselves, Jewish culture and world.

 Short Courses